 Alternatively you can also buy tickets at the JR Ticket Office, usually located immediately next to the ticket machines.
 The queues for these offices can be long, so if you are confident to use the machine they are usually faster.
 However, if you prefer to do so through the ticket office simply line-up and JR staff will assist issue tickets for you.

-Holders of the full JR Pass or JR East Pass can reserve seats on specific shinkansen (at no additional cost) through the JR Ticket Office.
+Holders of the full Japan Rail (JR) Pass, JR East Pass and JR Hokuriku Arch Pass can reserve seats on specific shinkansen (at no additional cost) through the JR Ticket Office.
 This step cannot be completed using the ticket machines and must be done in the office.

 Simply line-up and then explain to staff which train you want to reserve.
 They will issue you with the additional reserved ticket which can then be used in conjunction with your pass to ride the Kagayakai (reservation only) service or reserved carriages on the Asama or Hakutaka services.